Ben-Kerman/mpv-sub-scripts/README.md

 - `Ctrl+Alt+-`: decrease skip interval by 0.25s (`sub-skip-decrease-interval`)
 - `Ctrl+Alt++`: increase skip interval by 0.25s (`sub-skip-increase-interval`)

+When changing the interval using the keypad +/- keys, it might be necessary to also press shift, even if it's not part of the binding.

 All actions can be rebound as explained for `sub-pause`.

 ## Configuration